Contributing

 GitHub Choose Issue Template

 Please read the template text in the description field.
-The template text is there to help you provide as much information as possible so it is easier for the community to help you with your issue.
+The template text is there to help you provide as much information as possible, so it becomes easier for the community to help you with your issue.

 Write a short but descriptive issue title.
 The issue title should be a brief summary of your issue in one sentence.
 While you write you will get suggestions on previous issues that can be related to that issue.
 Please verify so that no issue that are suggest covers the issue you are having.